 To do this, I’ll drag and drop a t-flip-flop from the digital logic folder in the components catalog over.
 Add a digital input pin component.
 Let’s rename that pin “SW” and set the drive mode to resistive pull-up on the general tab of the pin dialog.
 I’m doing that because the switch on the PSoC 6 BLE kit is active low.

-Now I’ll connect the switch to the t-flip-flop.
-I also need an logic high for the t-input of the flip-flop.
+Now I’ll connect the switch to the t-flip-flop through an invertor to make the switch act on the falling edge.
+I also need a logic high for the t-input of the flip-flop.
 To enable a blinking LED we’re going to need a PWM.
 So, I’ll drag and drop a PWM into my design and configure it.
 I’ll rename the PWM, LEDBlink.
 I’ll set the period to 1,000 and compare value to 500.
 I need a clock to input to the PWM, so another drag and drop, configure and now we have a 1KHz clock.

 Now I have two LEDs in this project, a RED LED and a Green LED.
 So, let’s grab two digital output pins and rename them RED and GREEN.
 One thing to note with the LEDs is that they are active low, zero is on.